Joel Berry II

 Joel DeWayne Berry II (born April 1, 1995) is an American former professional basketball player.
 He played college basketball for the North Carolina Tar Heels and led the team to the 2017 national championship.
 Berry played professionally for two seasons in the NBA G League and one season in Turkey before his retirement in 2021.

 High school career

-Berry, a 6'0 point guard, played high school basketball at Lake Highland Preparatory School in Orlando, Florida.
+Berry, a 6'0" point guard, played high school basketball at Lake Highland Preparatory School in Orlando, Florida.
 He led his team to two state titles and was the first player named Florida Mr. Basketball three times.
 He was named a Parade All-American and McDonald's All-American as a senior in 2014.

 College career

 Freshman season (2014–15)

 Berry's freshman season was hampered by injury.
 He averaged 4.2 points and 1.5 assists per game backing up junior Marcus Paige at point guard.

 Sophomore season (2015–16)

 As a sophomore, Berry moved into the starting lineup at point guard, with Paige shifting over to shooting guard, resulting in a dramatic increase in Berry's offensive production.
 Berry helped the team to an Atlantic Coast Conference (ACC) regular season title.
 He then helped the team to an ACC tournament championship, averaging 17 points per game and coming away with Most Valuable Player honors.
 In the post-season, Berry and the Tar Heels made the Final Four and 2016 NCAA championship game.
-During the championship game, Berry scored 20 points and dished out four assists, but North Carolina fell short on a last-second shot to Villanova, 77–74.
+During the championship game, Berry scored 20 points and dished out four assists, but North Carolina fell short on a last-second three-pointer to Villanova, 77–74.